Making Online Communities 'Better': A Taxonomy of Community Values on Reddit: Introduction

 \section{Introduction}

 Online communities account for an ever-increasing share of all human interaction~\cite{williamson_2020_social_media}.
 People use millions of different online social communities for accessing news~\cite{weld_political_2021}, for entertainment, and for socialization, amongst many other purposes.
-Unfortunately, these online communities have been shown to have substantial harms, including the distribution of misinformation~\cite{zollo_misinformation_2018, jin_misinformation_2014}, harassment and bullying~\cite{buntain_identifying_2014, pater_characterizations_2016, matias_study_2020}, and undue influence over elections~\cite{bovet_influence_2019, bessi_social_2016}.
+Unfortunately, these online communities have been shown to have substantial harms to both community members and society as a whole, including the distribution of misinformation, harassment and bullying, and coordinated activity to undermine elections.
 As a result, many researchers are working on methods to understand these harms and make online communities `better.'
-However, understanding what `better' means is a non-trivial challenge, as communities have many stakeholders with divergent opinions and diverse experiences.
+However, truly understanding how to make communities `better' requires going beyond simply mitigating and minimizing harms and going towards an understanding of community \textit{values}.
+Determining a community's values is a non-trivial challenge, as communities have many stakeholders with divergent preferences. \blfootnote{Additional materials can be found in our Online Appendix at \appendixlink.}

+\new{ The term `values' can have many meanings; here we use the definition from Value Sensitive Design: `what a person or group of people consider important [to their online community]' \cite[pg.2]{friedman_2006_valuesensitive}.
+In this definition, values not only have a \emph{topic}, \eg the diversity of the community, but also a \emph{preference}, \eg a preference for \textit{more} diversity.
+Value Sensitive Design is a design framework which underpins our work.
+At its core, Value Sensitive Design suggests that values must be considered when designing in contexts such as online communities \cite{friedman_2006_valuesensitive}. }

-While some values of online communities are widely accepted as important to community health (\eg the absence of child sexual abuse material, or CSAM), most community values are more nuanced, and, critically, often in conflict with one another.
-For example, while an online community dedicated to the discussion of photography may desire to create an inclusive space that is welcoming to beginners, this value conflicts with the same community's desire to hear particularly from expert photographers who may be perceived as having the most to contribute to the conversation.
+\new{ Understanding community values is challenging because values can vary widely both between and within communities, and values can conflict with one another.
+A community focused on mental health support may want to foster inclusion more than a community focused on financial trading, a difference in values between communities.
+Within the same community, members may have different value preferences regarding the same value topic, \eg one community member may desire more diversity, while another may wish the community was more homogeneous.
+Someone who is a member of two (or more) communities may even have different preferences in different communities; that same person may prefer more diversity for one community and more homogeneity for the other.
+Lastly, values of different topics may conflict with one another as well.
+For example, while an online photography discussion community may desire to create a space that is welcoming to beginners, this value conflicts with the same community's desire to hear particularly from expert photographers who may be perceived as having the most to contribute to the conversation.
+These differences and conflicts are a critical consideration for researchers as well as community moderators and members. }